No model feels as light on our harnesses as a pair of Evolv Cruzers.

 Armed with a thin outsole of TRAX High Friction rubber, these shoes smear almost as well as the champion of smearing, the Five Ten Guide Tennie and its stealth rubber.
 Our testers enjoyed warming on up easy granite slabs in Pine Creek Canyon while their feet remained fresh and comfy.

-The Cruzer Psyche has one of the lowest profiles of all the approach shoes we reviewed; only the Arc'teryx Acrux SL fits in narrower cracks.
+The Cruzer Psyche has one of the lowest profiles of all the approach shoes we reviewed.
 The comfortable and breathable canvas upper is not as durable as leather shoes like the La Sportiva Boulder X or the La Sportiva TX4, so repeated use in cracks will significantly decrease the lifespan of this shoe.

 These shoes offer the least supportive of all the shoes tested.
 While slightly more supportive than the Cruzer Classic, they still aren't what we would choose to hike around with heavy packs or stand in aiders all day, but that isn't what they were designed for.
 If you're cruising around the boulder field, roadside cragging, or walking around town, the Cruzer Psyche is more than adequate.

 If you're going to be climbing long free routes and you need to have shoes clipped to your harness for the walk-off, these are the shoes you want to have, hands down.
 At 17.4 ounces for a men's 9.5, they are the lightest shoes we reviewed.
 The floppy canvas upper compacts and compresses, and one of our testers managed to squeeze through the notoriously narrow Harding Slot with these shoes still on his harness.
 Laced up tight, we found we could store a few bars and a headlamp inside without worrying about them falling out.